cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Managing Provision Templates
 ============================

-Loom templates provide a means to both enable specific cluster configurations, as well as providing restrictions to the services made available.
+Loom templates provide a way to both enable specific cluster configurations, as well as providing restrictions to the services made available.
 Templates tie in the configurations specified in the other four sections.
 Through this interface, administrators can specify predefined combinations of parameters that are permitted for cluster creation.

 The Catalog Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^^

 The Catalog screen lists the existing templates that the administrator has created.
-The page also provides the ability to delete and view/edit each template.
+The page also provides a way to delete and view/edit each template.

 Clicking on a template name will take you to the 'Edit template' page to view more details of the provider and the ability to edit the configurations.